BirdeeHub/nixCats-nvim/README.md

 # nixCats-nvim: A Lua-natic's kickstarter flake

 ## attention: this branch is a work in progress.
-Templates are incorrect.
+Templates are incorrect, and help is outdated.
-Modules work once again.

 ## Features:
 - Allows normal neovim configuration file scheme to be loaded from the nix store.